top of page

 Fixed Costs vs. Variable Costs

-Manufacturing cars involves two types of costs: fixed and variable costs.
+Manufacturing cars involve two types of costs: fixed and variable costs.

 Variable costs, on the other hand, include the cost of labor, raw materials, and other related things.
 These will change based on how many cars are made.
 The more cars you manufacture, the higher the variable costs will be per model.